patevs/dart_frog/extensions/vscode/CONTRIBUTING.md

 `<new-version>`: The version of this new extension release, for example: 0.2.1

-5. Once released navigate to the VS Code Marketplace publishers’ page to check the status of the release.
+5. Once released navigate to the VSCode Marketplace publishers’ page to check the status of the release.